Cognigy/Documentation/docs/en/docs/insights/glossary.md

 : A dashboard in Cognigy Insights that displays various metrics as numerical percentages and in various graphical displays such as bar charts, ring charts, tiles, or time-based line charts.
 The charts display data based on the Filter settings.
 For more information, read the [Dashboard Overview](dashboard-overview.md) documentation.

 ## S

+_**Session**_
+: A unit of interaction between a user and a Cognigy virtual or human agent.
+The session begins when a user sends their initial input to Cognigy, which can be either a chat or voice message, and ends when the user or human agent completes or terminates the interaction.
+The session can contain an unlimited number of user inputs.

 _**Snapshots**_
 : An exported Agent that includes required resources, it's an immutable, just-in-time copy of all relevant resources of the Agent.
 For more information, read the [Global Filters: Snapshots](global-filter.md#snapshot) documentation.